B.A. (Honours) in Arts & Humanities

 • Philosophies of Religions (E)

-• The God Question: An Understanding of God for Today (E)
+• The God Question (E)

 • Politics & Society